simone-sanfratello/fastify-peekaboo/doc/README.md

 request: { body: true }
 ```

-match if body is present; also use the whole body for hashing
+match if body is present; also use the whole body for caching

 ```js
 request: { body: false }